Gloria J. Gugeler

 Gloria J. Gugeler, 91, of Mt Pleasant, died Monday, January 13, 2020 at Savannah Heights Care Center in Mt.
 Pleasant.

 A memorial funeral service for Mrs. Gugeler will be held at 2:00 P.M. on Friday, January 17 at the First United Methodist Church, 309 North Main Street, Mount Pleasant.
 The Reverend David Bracht-Wagner will officiate.
 Cremation will take place prior to the service.
 Gloria’s family will greet friends in the church’s Fellowship Hall immediately following the service.
+Friends may also call from 9 AM to 7PM on Thursday, January 16 at the Kimzey Funeral Home, 213 N. Main St., to sign the register.
 Burial will be at a later date at the Riverside Cemetery in Spencer, IA.

 Those considering an expression of sympathy may direct memorials to First United Methodist Church.
 Online condolences may be directed to www.kimzeyfuneralhome.com.